jonathonflorek/sample-project/README.md

 For a visual experience, use the `terminator` terminal emulator.

+For a modern development experience, access http://localhost:8080/?tkn=devtools

 > **_NOTE - Windows users on Docker Desktop_**
 >
 > For Windows users on Docker Desktop, you can use `ipconfig` to get the IP of the WSL VM for SSH, and use `xlaunch` to start an X11 server locally.
+> This IP will be used in the web browser as well.

 In the container's home directory, clone the repo again